djrhernandez/topflight/README.md

 # Topflight API

-Topflight is a Python backend that uses a GraphQL API along with Flask, Ariadne, and Socrata.
+Topflight is a Python backend that uses a GraphQL layer and is built with Flask, Ariadne, and Socrata.
+It fetches info from OpenData, Steam, and OpenAI (WIP).

 ## Installation
 1. Create and establish your Python virtualenv environment on the CMD line